ZephCreations/ZOPA/README.md

 Designed to organise tasks to be completed into pre-determined time slots, by their priority and the user's estimated time to be completed.
 This program will automatically adjust the schedule when changes are made so that tasks are still scheduled to be completed.
+This can all be changed by the user.